-Depreciation is provided after impairment, if any, using the straight-line method as per the useful lives of the assets estimated by the management, or at rates prescribed under Schedule II of The Companies Act, 2013.
-The Company has used the following useful lives to provide degreciation on its fixed assets.
+Depreciation is provided after impairment, if any, using the straight-line method as per the useful lives of the assets estimated by the management, or at rates prescribed under Schedule 8 of the Companies Act, 2013.
+The Company has used the following useful lives to provide depreciation on its fixed assets.

-Estimated useful life (years)
+Asset class Estimated useful life (years)

-10
+Furniture & fixtures 10

-8
+Motor car 8

-5
+Office equipments 5

-3
+Computer 3

-15
+Cylinders 15